Call us: 07 5520 2522

 What is Non-Emergency Patient Transport?

-Non-emergency patient transport is the perfect job for people with a positive, outgoing personality and who possess genuine empathy for people from all walks of life, cultures and backgrounds.
+Non-emergency patient transport is the perfect job for those with a positive, outgoing personality and who possess genuine empathy for people from all walks of life, cultures and backgrounds.

 Entry-level career pathways

-Many people choose patient transport because it’s one of the easiest ways into the health care sector.
+Many people choose patient transport because it’s one of the easiest ways to begin a career in the health care sector.
 If you enjoy driving, love the appeal of being in different locations every day, this could be the career for you – and you don’t need any experience to get started.

 Every day is different working in patient transport